-TABLE 744-701-2: PRIVATE FRONTAGE DESIGN STANDARDS FRONTAGE ELEMENT TERRACE FRONTAGE Neighborhood Yard Frontage Application Generally - Applicable D-8, D-9, and D-10.
+TABLE 744-701-2: PRIVATE FRONTAGE DESIGN STANDARDS FRONTAGE ELEMENT TERRACE FRONTAGE NEIGHBORHOOD YARD FRONTAGE Application Generally - Applicable D-8, D-9, and D-10.
 Exception - Applicable in D-5 and D-5II where: Corridors have a high degree of pedestrian amenity in the streetscape; or The context of the block establishes smaller frontages as the predominant pattern (typically 50% or more on the block face or at transitions to adjacent blocks and frontages) Generally - Applicable in D-5 and D-5II Exception - Applicable in D-8.
 D-9, and D-10 where: High speed or higher-volume streets that lack pedestrian amenities needed for a quality frontage; or The context of the block establishes larger frontages as the predominant pattern, (typically 50% or more on the block face or at transitions to adjacent blocks or frontages).
-Front Building Line ("Build to Range") 10' - 19.9' 20' - 50' Front Entry & Entry Features pr nrolect up to 10 in front of the front building line, but never more than 5 from the front lot line, provided Front Loaded Garage Placement and Limitations Prohibited; requires side-loaded, rear- loaded or detached garages.
+Front Building Line ("Build to Range") 10' - 19.9' 20' - 50' te front facade.
+A single-story entry feature may t never more than 5' from the front lot line, provided standards in Section 744-701.D Front Loaded Garage Placement and Limitations Prohibited; requires side-loaded, rear- loaded or detached garages.
 0' - 12' behind front building line, up to 30% of facade at the front building line; 12'+ behind front building line, up to 45% of facade at the front building line.
-Prohibited if over 45% of facade; All other cases require side-loaded, rearloaded or detached garages.
+Prohibited if over 45% of facade; All other cases require side-loaded, rear-loaded or detached garages.
 Landscape [See Section 744, Article V for standards and specifications.]
 50% minimum landscape area (living material) 1 street tree for every 35' of lot frontage.
 Planting beds with shrubs or perennial plants shall cover at least 10% of the frontage area.
 65% minimum landscape area (living material) 1 street tree for every 35' of lot frontage, and one additional tree per 35' of frontage where the front building line is more than 35' from the front lot line.
 Planting beds with shrubs or perennial plants shall cover at least 10% of the frontage area.
 Surface Parking Lot Setback and Limits At least 20' or behind the front building line, whichever is greater.
 Behind the front building line.